 The Stylitics Marketing Team explores the intersection of AI, retail, and shopper experience, sharing strategies and insights that shape the future of product discovery and visual merchandising.

-In fashion e-commerce, conversion rates have always hinged on the quality of product images.
-Product Detail Pages (PDPs) are where shoppers decide to buy—or bounce—and imagery is often the single biggest driver of that choice.
-Traditionally, brands relied on costly, time-intensive photo shoots with lighting crews, stylists, and models.
-That system works, but it becomes difficult to scale for global retailers with thousands of SKUs.
+In fashion ecommerce, conversion rates have always hinged on the quality of product images.
+Product Detail Pages (PDPs) are where shoppers decide to buy or bounce, and imagery is often the single biggest driver of that choice.
+Traditional product photography relies on costly, time-intensive photo shoots with lighting crews, stylists, and models.
+That approach works, but it becomes difficult to scale for global retailers managing thousands of SKUs.

-AI-generated images are now being tested as a way to expand on-model coverage and reduce production bottlenecks.
-With the right quality control in place, these tools can help retailers experiment with new types of visuals and explore whether they can improve shopper engagement and conversion.
+AI product images are now being tested as a way to expand on-model product shots and reduce production bottlenecks.
+Modern image generation and AI product photography can help retailers create more visual coverage at scale, while automation supports faster workflows.
+With strong image quality and quality control in place, these tools can help retailers experiment with new visuals and evaluate their effect on shopper engagement and conversion.

 Key Takeaways: